FStarLang/FStar/INSTALL.md

       [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)
     - The Visual F# Tools are installed automatically when you first create or open an F# project.

+**Easy alternative:** open a Cygwin command prompt, and hit `make` from the `src` directory.
+This will run `msbuild` on the Visual Studio solution file; in effect, this performs exactly what you would get by clicking the "Build" button within Visual Studio.

+Read on for the more complete solution involving Visual Studio itself.

   - Run the `src/VS/nuget-restore.bat` script _from the top-level F* directory_
     before opening the solution for the first time.